 Now, if we look at the issues plaguing the education system at the university level, the big responsibility that these universities hold in Kerala has been and is remaining to the conduct of examination and giving away the certificates and not promoting research.
 One should strive for strengthening the colleges so that they become autonomous and independent and the universities shall become in house centres of excellence in different of areas of research.
 In a state like Kerala, the trust of the general public with the universities and colleges are waning so any proposal to have in house examinations and evaluations would raise doubts about the transparency in the system.
 If the private universities are allowed to operate in Kerala and all the universities are given a level playing field to set the norms, autonomy of the colleges publicized through their certificates would be valued in a market economy and would be benchmarked along with the global best or the nation best at least.
 This would reduce the scope of malpractice and abuse in the system.

 ‘Equality’ as the focus of the argument for promoting higher education in Kerala, the sector has been strained by the resource allocation of the Government as the decisions are most of the times taken not in the basis of demand and merit.
 Decline in quality of higher education is inevitable given the ecosystem prevailing in the sector.

 The Government of any day should see improving the quality of higher education as their biggest social commitment towards the society.
 They are bothered not about the quality but about the quantity.
 This quantity is a measurement of how distributive their justice to the society is.
 There is no objective evaluation of the cost of services delivered by the public providers.
 As a result, the competitive environment and level playing field is missing in the sector.

-Read the first part of the Article here: https://www.cppr.in/article/account-woes-indian-educator-part-1/
+Read the first part of the Article here: An Account of the Woes of the Indian Educator!
+(PART 1)

 * The author is the Chairman of CPPR.
 His views are personal and does not reflect or anyways represent the views of Centre for Public Policy Research